obonaventure/cnp3/book/network/network.rst

 A first solution to support such a LAN with a link-state routing protocol would be to consider that a LAN is equivalent to a full-mesh of point-to-point links as each router that can directly reach any other router on the LAN.
 However, this approach has two important drawbacks :

  #.
 Each router must exchange HELLOs and link state packets with all the other routers on the LAN.
 This increases the number of OSPF packets that are sent and processed by each router.
  #.
 Remote routers, when looking at the topology distributed by OSPF, consider that there is a full-mesh of links between all the LAN routers.
 Such a full-mesh implies a lot of redundancy in case of failure, while in practice the entire LAN may completely fail.
-In case of a failure of the entire LAN, all routers will need to detect the failures and flood link state packets before the LAN is completely removed from the OSPF topology by remote routers.
+In case of a failure of the entire LAN, all routers need to detect the failures and flood link state packets before the LAN is completely removed from the OSPF topology by remote routers.

 To better represent LANs and reduce the number of OSPF packets that are exchanged, OSPF handles LAN differently.
 When OSPF routers boot on a LAN, they elect [#felection]_ one of them as the `Designated Router (DR)` :rfc:`2328`.
 The `DR` router `represents` the local area network.
-It will advertise the LAN's subnet (`138.48.4.0/24` in the example above).
-Furthermore, LAN routers will only exchange HELLO packets with the `DR`.
-Thanks to the utilisation of a `DR`, the topology of the LAN will appear as a set of point-to-point links connected to the `DR` as shown in the figure below.
+It advertises the LAN's subnet (`138.48.4.0/24` in the example above).
+Furthermore, LAN routers only exchange HELLO packets with the `DR`.
+Thanks to the utilisation of a `DR`, the topology of the LAN appears as a set of point-to-point links connected to the `DR` as shown in the figure below.

 .. figure:: fig/network-fig-099-c.png